-- (1) Subject to the provisions of this Act, the court, in respect of causes of action, shall have jurisdiction in- - (a) actions in which is claimed the delivery or transfer of any property, movable or immovable, not exceeding one thousand rand in value; - (b) actions of ejectment against the occupier of any premises or land within the district: Provided that, where the right of occupation of any such premises or land is in dispute between the parties, such right does not exceed one thousand rand in clear value to the occupier; - (c) actions for the determination of a right of way, notwithstanding the provisions of section forty-six; - (d) actions on or arising out of a liquid document or a mortgage bond where the claim does not exceed two thousand rand; - (e) actions on or arising out of any agreement as defined in section 1(1) of the Hire-Purchase Act, 1942 (Act No. 36 of 1942), or section 1(1) of the Hire-Purchase Ordinance, 1942 (Ordinance No. 7 of 1942), of the territory, where the claim or the value of the property in dispute does not exceed two thousand rand; - [paragraph (e) substituted by section 10 of Act 53 of 1970] - (f) actions other than those already mentioned in this section, where the claim or the value of the matter in dispute does not exceed one thousand rand.
+- (1) Subject to the provisions of this Act, the court, in respect of causes of action, shall have jurisdiction in- - (a) actions in which is claimed the delivery or transfer of any property, movable or immovable, not exceeding one thousand five hundred rand in value; - (b) actions of ejectment against the occupier of any premises or land within the district: Provided that, where the right of occupation of any such premises or land is in dispute between the parties, such right does not exceed one thousand five hundred rand in clear value to the occupier; - (c) actions for the determination of a right way, notwithstanding the provisions of section 46; - (d) actions on or arising out of a liquid document or a mortgage bond, where the claim does not exceed three thousand rand; - (e) actions on or arising out of any agreement as defined in section 1(1) of the Hire-Purchase Act, 1942 (Act No. 36 of 1942), where the claim or the value of the property in dispute does not exceed three thousand rand; - (f) actions other than those already mentioned in this section, where the claim or the value of the matter in dispute does not exceed one thousand five hundred rand.